OCA/stock-logistics-workflow/stock_split_picking/README.rst

 Known issues / Roadmap
 ======================

-* When splitting a picking in an unassigned state, wizard won't be auto completed with picking lines.
+* Spliting picking with packs is not implemented

 Usage
 =====